Parent Reports - Creating and Editing Report Templates

 Without using placeholders, the template will need changing for each year group and pupil, or if I want to use the same template in another term.

-Firstly, we want the placeholder for Year Group, in the Pupil Details section.
+Firstly, we want the placeholder for Year Group, in the Pupil section.

 Clicking the small Copy icon allows me to then paste the placeholder into my report.